 Ex-college linebacker convicted in $10 million fraud scheme

-RICHMOND, Va. – A former University of Virginia football player has been convicted of running a $10 million fraud scheme that victimized more than 50 investors.
+RICHMOND, Va.
+(AP) A former University of Virginia football player has been convicted of running a $10 million fraud scheme that victimized more than 50 investors.

 A federal jury in Richmond on Thursday convicted 36-year-old Merrill Robertson of Chesterfield on 15 fraud-related counts.